anirudh786/React-JS-project-on-MCQ-examination-system-of-various-web-development-languages/README.md

 After sign-up we can login and various test will appear on the screen for JavaScript, HTML, CSS.

-Each test consist of 4 options after finishing the test results will be displayed (Out of 5).
+Each test consists of either 5 or 10 questions and each question consists of 4 options after finishing the test results will be displayed.

 #### Webpack-dev-server < 3.1.11
 #### lodash < 4.17.12
 #### braces < 2.3.1